Let’s get real for a minute.

 Me, out of everyone there, should have understood.
 I was the child who was drug, literally, while crying, down the hallway by my sister and principal the first year of my schooling.
 I was the last one picked for sporting events in PE.
 I was the shy pigeon toed girl who sat at lunch in elementary school alone at times.
 Children holding their noses at my smelly paper sack lunch with hard boiled eggs that stunk.
 Children making fun of me.
 I learned to throw my food away on the way to school.
 Then I was ganged in Middle school and beaten up.
 I learned to disappear in a room.
 Now I was watching adults do what was done to me.

 I walked over by this woman created by my Father and began to make small talk.
 I eased into the chair next to her.
 I began to ask her personal things and smile—look deeper into her small eyes and imagine His eyes shining back at me.
 I tried to ignore that it was summer and she was wearing thick tights the color of a 1990’s hunter green kitchen counter top or that her paisley mauve dress looked dated from 1940, or how she cracked 3rd-grade jokes, laughing hysterically.
 And then I began to ask her about her life—dreams—aspirations.
 Mostly what I remember next is this woman in her 40’s crying buckets of tears and her telling me about her pain—her heavenly Father (personal,) her earthly father who passed away and her tragic upbringing.

-My mother, misunderstood, attired in lipstick and eyeliner could have been sitting next to me in a room full of religious spirits, and if you think it doesn’t exist in your new found Torah fellowship, your smiling Joel stadium, your small rural congregation, your shul, your synagogue–find a mirror.
+My mother–misunderstood, attired in lipstick and eyeliner, could have been sitting next to me in a room full of religious spirits.
+And if you think it doesn’t exist in our new found Torah fellowship, our smiling Joel stadium, our small rural congregation, our shul, our synagogue–find a mirror.

 Where was I?